 Figure 2: A truncated paraboloid reflector

-This type of antenna system is generally used in height-finding equipment (if the reflector is rotated 90 degrees).
+This type of antenna system is generally used in height-finding equipment (parabolic reflector cut-out rotated 90 degrees).
 Since the reflector is narrow in the horizontal plane and wide in the vertical, it produces a beam that is wide in the horizontal plane and narrow in the vertical.
 In shape, the beam of a height-finding radar is a horizontal fan beam pattern.
+In American publications, this type of antenna diagram is also described as a “beaver-tail diagram” or “beaver-tail pattern”, because it is flat and wide like a beaver tail.

 Figure 3: Heightfinder PRV-17 “Odd Group”